aven-arlington/flashcards-cli/README.md

 The architecture is based loosely based off of [I/O Project: Building a Command Line Program](https://doc.rust-lang.org/book/ch12-00-an-io-project.html)

 The Flashcards CLI application is intended to read a file with "Clue" and "Answer" pairs from a configuration file.
-Then looping over random flashcard entries as corect answers are entered.
-If an incorrect answer is given a hint will then be provided.
+Then looping over random flashcard entries as correct answers are entered.
+If an incorrect answer, a second chance to answer the question will be provided.
+After a 2nd incorrect answer, the correct answer will be provided.

 ## Building